jahruhn/valuebasedbusiness/_posts/2025-11-05-closing-a-deal-or-confirming-what-was-discussed-before.md

 ---
 layout: post
-title:  "Deal closing or confirming what was talked baout before"
+title:  "Deal closing or confirming what was talked about before"
 date:   2025-11-05
 categories: dealclosing sales
 ---